-Traditional pharmaceutical treatments used to reduce inflammation can be costly and are associated with a wide range of side effects.
+Traditional pharmaceutical treatments to reduce inflammation can be costly and are associated with a range of side effects.
 Billions of dollars are spent annually on anti-rheumatic drugs designed to reduce inflammation in patients with rheumatoid arthritis.
 Unfortunately, these drugs often present a triple whammy of being expensive, having adverse side effects, and not really helping some patients.

 A few years ago, Tracey and his colleagues reported (Koopman et al., 2016) that traditional VNS—using a small surgically-implanted device—inhibited the production of inflammatory cytokines and dramatically reduced inflammation, which improved arthritis symptoms.